MathClubISIB/mathclubisib.github.io/content/activities/udgrp/winter_2024.md

 - **Topics to be covered:**
   - Generating Functions
   - Basic Group Theory
+  - Cauchy-Davenport and Chevalley Warning
-  - Basics of Combinatorics
+  - Basics of Polytopes and Hyperplane Arrangements
-  - As per choice of attendees we can then move on to any of the following topics:
-    - Tilings
+  - Brouwer's Fixed Point Theorem
-    - Rook Theory
+  - Sperner's Lemma
-    - Lattice Path Enumeration
-    - Integer Partitions and Symmetric Functions
-    - Catalan Numbers, Dyck Paths, and q,t-analogues
+  - Fair Division Problem
 - **Notes and Presentations:** Available [here](https://hrishik-koley.github.io/musings/enumerative_combinatorics/)

 The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
 Students marked (\*) also gave presentations during the project.